pwtail/vinyl_prev/README.md

 **Seamless integration**

-It doesn't break the existing code of your projects, and uses `django` as a dependency (instead of forking it). reused
+*vinyl* doesn't break the existing code of your projects, and can be used as a plug-in.

-*vinyl* uses django extensibility features a bit more than the official documentation recommends.
+It uses django extensibility features to a bit more extent than the official documentation recommends.
 Indeed, django is pretty
 extensible, as a result of the need of supporting a lot of database backends as well as supporting multiple databases at once.